Damon Adamany, MD is a Board Certified and Fellowship Trained orthopedic surgeon who specializes in Hand and Upper Extremity Surgery.

 The CORE Institute is focused on providing an exceptional patient care experience.
 To ensure that we are holding ourselves to the highest standards, we measure all aspects of patient satisfaction with the National Research Corporation, an independent patient satisfaction company.
 This service partnership provides the technology to display ratings on our physician profile pages, and all ratings are verified and submitted by actual patients.

 Responses are measured on a scale of 1 to 5, with 5 being the best score.
 These reviews have been submitted by patients as a reflection of their views and opinions.
 The resulting ratings are not directly endorsed by and do not necessarily reflect the views of The CORE Institute.

 Overall 4.9 out of 5

 Research and Experience

-The CORE Institute Lecture Program.
-Being a Physician, Sun Health Del E. Webb Medical Center, July 2008.
+Being A Physician.
+Adamany D. Big on Bones: The CORE Institute Community Lecture.
+Sun Health Del E. Webb Medical Center.
+Sun City, AZ.
+July 2008.

 Get on the road of healing.
 Review our accepted insurance plans for

 The CORE Institute to learn more about your options.